Skip to main content

 }

 The getContactsAsync(query) method is used to get contacts from your device and it is asynchronous.
-The query is an optoinal object that can contain properties to filter and sort the contacts.
+The query is an optional object that can contain properties to filter and sort the contacts.
 The getContactsAsync method returns a promise that resolves to a ContactResponse object.
 The object contains data property that is an array of contacts that match a given query.

 const getContacts = async () => {